arsilva87/soilphysics/README.md

 ## Miscellanea

+Add text for other functions...

+# Spin-off

 A shiny app for simulating soil compaction: <https://renatoagro.shinyapps.io/PredCompAPP/>

 A shiny app for the assessment of compaction risk: <https://renatoagro.shinyapps.io/PredCompAPP/>

-# Spin-off

-Add text and link for shiny apps

 # Citation and references
 Da Silva, A.R.; De Lima, R.P.
 (2015) soilphysics: an R package to determine soil preconsolidation pressure. *Computers and Geosciences*, 84: 54-60.
 DOI: <https://doi.org/10.1016/j.cageo.2015.08.008>